ibm-cloud-docs/ContinuousDelivery/cd_about.md

   Available in US South, Germany, and United Kingdom

   </td><td>
-  With this toolchain, you can develop a Docker application and its Helm chart together in source control and have it built and deployed automatically to a Kubernetes cluster.
-The toolchain performs sanity checks prior to building or deploying and ensures privacy by using a private container registry and namespaces for the container registry and the Kubernetes cluster.
-This toolchain is also leveraging Vulnerability Advisor, to ensure only secure images get deployed. <br><br>
+  With this toolchain, you can develop a Docker application and its Helm chart together in source control and build and deploy it automatically to a Kubernetes cluster.
+The toolchain performs smoke tests before building or deploying and ensures privacy by using a private container registry and namespaces for the container registry and the Kubernetes cluster.
+This toolchain also uses Vulnerability Advisor to ensure only secure images get deployed. <br><br>
   Try the tutorial: <a href="https://www.ibm.com/cloud/garage/use-develop-kubernetes-app-with-helm-toolchain" target="_blank">Use the "Develop a Kubernetes app with Helm" toolchain  <img src="../../icons/launch-glyph.svg" alt="External link icon"></a>	 <br><br>
   </td><td><ul>
   <li>{{site.data.keyword.deliverypipeline}}